dreamerslab/jquery.atteeeeention/README.md

       ....
     </div>

   - 'div' can be replaced with 'ul', 'ol' or any other block element.
   - 'class' can be used instead of 'id'
   - 'a' can be replaced with 'div', 'span', or any other tag

 ## Demo
-Please see demo.html
+ - Please see demo.html
+ - Online version please take a look at [this](http://dreamerslab.com/demos/google-image-search-style-image-alignment-with-jquery-atteeeeention-plugin)

+## Documentation
+  - There is a syntax highlight version, please see [this post](http://dreamerslab.com/blog/en/google-image-search-style-image-alignment-with-jquery-atteeeeention-plugin/)
+  - For chinese version please go [here](http://dreamerslab.com/blog/tw/google-image-search-style-image-alignment-with-jquery-atteeeeention-plugin/)

 ## License